-5.3.1 Current arrangements for Victorian DNSPs
+5.3 Overview of current arrangements for Victorian DNSPs

 The Victorian DNSPs are currently subject to an efficiency carryover mechanism, administered by the ESCV under the EDPR.
 This mechanism works in conjunction with the incentive contained within the CPI-X control mechanism to improve efficiency in expenditure during the regulatory control period.